langdon/summit-2015-lab-15812/labs/chapter5.md

             source: "docker://mariadb-atomicapp"
         ...

-1. Copy the Wordpress kubernetes directory created in lab 4 into the `artifacts` directory.
+1. Save and close the Nulecule file.
+Copy the Wordpress kubernetes directory created in lab 4 into the `artifacts` directory.
 Since these are for the kubernetes provider we'll put them in a `kubernetes` sub-directory.

         cp -R ~/workspace/wordpress/kubernetes ~/workspace/artifacts/.

-1. Add a path to each kubernetes file in the Nulecule file as a list of files to be deployed.
+1. Open the Nulecule file in an editor.
+Add a path to each kubernetes file in the Nulecule file as a list of files to be deployed.
+Replace the `kubernetes:` section with the two file references.

             artifacts:
               kubernetes: